ramondeklein/nwebdav/README.md

 * Moving files (coming soon)
 * Patching properties (coming soon)
+* Need some work returning the proper error codes (coming soon)
 * Locking.
 I am still thinking about a flexible and scalable solution.
 I think I will use an in-memory locking database for single instance servers and a Redis-based locking database for distributed installations.